Domain-joined Device Public Key Authentication

 Beginning with Windows 10 version 1507 and Windows Server 2016, domain-joined devices automatically provision a bound public key to a Windows Server 2016 domain controller (DC).
 Once a key is provisioned, then Windows can use public key authentication to the domain.

-If the device is running Credential Guard, then a public key is created protected by Credential Guard.
+If the device is running Credential Guard, then a public/private key pair is created protected by Credential Guard.

-If Credential Guard is not available and a TPM is, then a public key is created protected by the TPM.
+If Credential Guard is not available and a TPM is, then a public/private key pair is created protected by the TPM.

 Provisioning computer account public key